vuejs/vue-cli/docs/plugin-dev-ui.md

 ### Prompts

-The prompt objects must be valid [inquirer](https://github.com/SBoudrias/Inquirer.js) pbjects.
+The prompt objects must be valid [inquirer](https://github.com/SBoudrias/Inquirer.js) objects.

 However, you can add the following additional fields (which are optional and only used by the UI):